jperkel/computed_manuscript/README.md

 2. Decompress the archive.
 3. If you haven't already done so, install the [R programming language](https://cran.r-project.org/) and [RStudio development environment](https://www.rstudio.com/).
 4. Open `computed_manuscript.Rmd` in RStudio.
 5. Install required packages.
-In the console window at the bottom of the RStudio window, type the following command:
+In the console window at the bottom of the RStudio window, execute the following command:

 ```
 install.packages(c("tidyverse","bookdown","rticles","here","ggbeeswarm"))